YottaDB/YDBDoc/MessageRecovery/errors.rst

 Syntax/Call in Error: This indicates that a syntax error was found in parameter specification in the call-in table.

 Action: Correct the syntax errors and make sure the parameters are correctly specified.
-Refer to the `External Calls chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`_.
+Refer to the `External Calls section in the Programmer's Guide <../ProgrammersGuide/langfeat.html#ext-calls>`_.

 ------------------